easydatapy/easytxt/README.rst

 normalization and manipulation.

-**PLEASE NOTE:** *EasyTXT is still in alpha stage and some functionalities could change without deprecation warning, although in current stage less likely and class parameters should remain the same.
+**PLEASE NOTE:** *EasyTXT is still in alpha stage and some functionalities could change without deprecation warning, although in current stage this is less likely and class parameters should remain the same.
 For now it's discouraged to use it in production (if so, then on your own risk) and is for testing purposes only.*